 2. Structure, reproduction, and life history of Rhizopus (Zygomycota), Penicillium

 3. Lichens-Structure and reproduction; ecological and economic importance.

-Here in this article, B.Sc 1st Semester Dravidian Open University Syllabus 2020 – B.Sc 1st Year is clearly given.
+Here in this article, B.Sc 1st Semester Dravidian Open University Syllabus 2021 – B.Sc 1st Year is clearly given.
 Follow this article to know the complete syllabus for B.Sc first Semester.
-On this page, you may also download Syllabus of Dravidian University B.Sc 1st Semester in pdf format.
+On this page, you may also download the Syllabus of Dravidian University B.Sc 1st Semester in pdf format.
 Share this article with your friends who want B.Sc I Sem Syllabus.
-For any queries or doubts regarding B.Sc 1st Semester Dravidian Open University Syllabus – B.Sc 1st Year, you may comment on the below comment box.
-We will answer them as soon as possible.
+For any queries about B.Sc 1st Semester Dravidian Open University Syllabus – B.Sc 1st Year, you may comment on the below comment box.
+So, we clarify those queries as soon as possible.